UltraArceus3/College-Cost-Projection/README.md

 # College-Cost-Projection

-The dataset is downloaded from https://college-insight.org, which has the following license:
+The dataset used is from https://college-insight.org, which has the following license:
 ```
  The Institute for College Access & Success.
 College Insight, https://college-insight.org.
  Student debt and undergraduate financial aid data are licensed from Peterson's Undergraduate Financial Aid and Undergraduate Databases, ©️ 2020 Peterson's LLC, all rights reserved.